 Figure S17 – A-C. Correlation between the retraction coefficient for each cue, and the behavioral entropy of that cue.
 D-F. The retraction coefficients over time for certain vs uncertain cues.
+N = 8 for each animal.
+Data are presented as mean values +/- SEM.

 Supplementary Figure S18